 Spending time on social media sites will be a large part of your art marketing plan.
 The best way to stay productive is to have a plan, accomplish the task, then get off the platform.

 How many times do you get caught up doing something that is not productive?

-What I mean by that is, how many times do you do something that will not bring you closer to your goals?
+What I mean by that is, how often do you do something that will not bring you closer to your goals?

 Here is an example.

-If you are spending an hour a day marketing on Facebook with nothing in return, you waste your time.
+If you spend an hour a day marketing on Facebook with nothing in return, you waste your time.
 It is an unproductive task.

 You might get a few likes, shares, and comments here and there, but what is that accomplishing?

 Sure it feels good when someone compliments you but is it helping you pay your bills?

-You want to put all of your efforts into something that helps you to achieve your business goals.
+You want to put all your efforts into something that helps you achieve your business goals.

 We all do things that come quickly to us, and we all put off things that are difficult or not as pleasing.

-Unfortunately, all of the things that come quickly to you might not be the most productive tasks.
+Unfortunately, things that come quickly to you might not be the most productive tasks.

 There will be things that you will have to do for you to be successful in selling art.

 One way to overcome this is by prioritizing tasks throughout the day.

-It is not easy to run a business, never mind doing it all by yourself.
+It is not easy to run a business, never mind doing it yourself.